-The signals tlength, ttimestamp, thas\time, teov, and teob are sideband signals and behave like tuser in traditional AXI4-Stream.
+The signals tlength, ttimestamp, thas_time, teov, and teob are sideband signals and behave like tuser in traditional AXI4-Stream.
 Rather than having a single tuser signal, these signals have been separated into individual signals for ease of use.
 On the NoC Shell's master data interface, these signals are valid for the duration of the packet (i.e., whenever tvalid is true).

-For the NoC Shell's slave data interface, when these signals are read by the NoC Shell depends on the SIDEBAND\AT\END parameter.
-If SIDEBAND\AT\END is True then these signals must be valid on the last transfer of each packet (i.e., when tlast is asserted).
-If SIDEBAND\AT\END is False, then these signals must be valid on the first transfer of each packet.
+When the sideband signals are read by the NoC Shell's slave data interface depends on the SIDEBAND_AT_END parameter.
+If SIDEBAND_AT_END is True then these signals must be valid on the last transfer of each packet (i.e., when tlast is asserted) and tlength is calculated automatically by the NoC Shell.
+If SIDEBAND_AT_END is False, then these signals must be valid on the first transfer of each packet and tlength must be provided as an input to indicate the length of the packet.

-The SIDEBAND\AT\END setting is required in situations where one or more items associated with the CHDR header (e.g., length, timestamp, EOB, EOV) are not known until the end of the packet is ready to be output.
+The SIDEBAND_AT_END = True setting is required in situations where one or more items associated with the CHDR header (e.g., length, timestamp, EOB, EOV) are not known until the end of the packet is ready to be output.
 An important side-effect of this setting is that all output packets sent to the NoC Shell's slave interface will be completely buffered before they are sent out.
 This adds latency to the packets and requires that the NoC Shell implement an MTU-sized buffer to store outgoing packets.

 Signal Direction (Master) Width Purpose Usage tdata out NIPC ITEM_W The data payload word for this transfer Required tkeep out NIPC An item qualifier that indicates whether the content of the associated item in tdata is processed in the stream.
 NOTE: The granularity of this field is item and not byte.
 This behavior is different from the standard AXI4- Stream tkeep.
 NOTE: This may only be used to indicate trailing items at the end of a packet.
 Required for NIPC > 1 tlast out 1 Indicates the last word (transfer) in the current payload packet.
 Required tvalid out 1 Indicates that the master is driving a valid packet payload word (transfer) Required tready in 1 Indicates that the slave can accept a payload word (transfer) in the current cycle Required ttimestamp out 64 The timestamp for the first item in the packet Optional thas_time out 1 Indicates if the ttimstamp field is being used.
 This will be 0 if there is not timestamp for the current packet.
 Optional tlength out 16 The byte length of the data packet.
 This signal is only used by the NoC Shell's master interface and is not required by the slave interface.
+NOTE: This port is used by the slave interface only when SIDEBAND_AT_END is True and is ignored by the slave interface when SIDEBAND_AT_END is False.
 Optional teov out 1 Indicates if the EOV bit was set in the packet Optional teob out 1 Indicates if the EOB bit was set in the packet Optional